 \section{Introduction}

-A $Q$-set is a subset of the reals with the property that every subset is $G_\delta$ (equivalently $F_\sigma$) in the relative subspace topology.
-The notion was first introduced in \cite{hausdorff1933} and $Q$-sets were used to produce consistent counterexamples to the Normal Moore Space Conjecture \cite{Bing1951}.
-For example, if $X\subseteq 2^\omega$, the set of branches $b_x=\{x\upharpoonright n\}$ in $2^{<\omega}$ is an almost disjoint family and the corresponding $\Psi$-space on $2^{<\omega}$ is normal if and only if $X$ is a $Q$-set.
-Similarly, if $X$ is a subset of the $x$-axis in the upper half plan of ${\mathbb R}^2$, then the Moore-Niemitzky Plane topology (aka the bubble space) is normal if and only if $X$ is a Q-set.
+A $Q$-set is an uncountable subset of the reals with the property that every subset is $G_\delta$ (equivalently, $F_\sigma$) in the relative Euclidean subspace topology.
+The notion was first introduced in \cite{hausdorff1933} and much later $Q$-sets were used to produce consistent counterexamples to the Normal Moore Space Conjecture \cite{Bing1951}.
+For example, if $X\subseteq 2^\omega$, the set of branches $b_x=\{x\upharpoonright n:n<\omega\}$ in $2^{<\omega}$ is an almost disjoint family, and the corresponding $\Psi$-space on $2^{<\omega}$ is normal if and only if $X$ is a $Q$-set.
+Similarly, if $X$ is a subset of the $x$-axis in the upper half plane of ${\mathbb R}^2$, then the Moore-Niemyitzki Plane topology (a.k.a. the bubble space) is normal if and only if $X$ is a Q-set.
 For more on these examples see \cite{T}.
 On the other hand Prymusi\'nski \cite{T.Przymusinski1973} proved that if $X$ is a Q-set endowed with the Sorgenfrey Topology then $X^2$ is normal.

 Recall, the Sorgenfrey line is the real line endowed with the topology, also known as the lower limit topology, generated by using the half-open intervals $[a,b)$ as a basis.
 For a set of reals $X$ we will denote $X[\leq]$ as the resulting topology taking $X$ as a subspace of the Sorgenfrey line.